BearerPipelineTest/phpgeo/docs/020_Development.md

 make docs
 ```

-*Daux* can also be run from its official Docker image:
+*Daux* can also be run directly from its official Docker image (leads to the same result as `make docs`):

 ``` shell
 docker run --rm -it -v "$(pwd)":/phpgeo -w /phpgeo daux/daux.io daux generate -d build/daux